-The vibrant city of Alicante not only boasts some of the most hospitable people I’ve come across in Spain but it’s also a city rich in history, culture, stunning beaches, luxurious resorts, impressive landmarks, big shopping malls, and wonderful night clubs.
+The vibrant city of Alicante not only boasts some of the most hospitable people I’ve come across in Spain but it’s also a city rich in history, culture, stunning beaches, luxurious resorts, impressive landmarks, big shopping malls, and wonderful nightclubs.

-Here are some things to see and do whilst Visiting the city of Alicante:
+Here are some things to see and do whilst visiting the city of Alicante…

 Meals and Accommodation

 When it comes to eating and sleeping, Alicante definitely has a lot to offer.
 With the help of my mobile, it was very easy for me to get what I wanted all the time.

 The beach is located a few metres from the city centre and is easily accessible by bus or on foot.
-With its fine white sand and crystal clear waters, it offers some great activities including snorkeling, swimming, surfing, and fishing.
+With its fine white sand and crystal clear waters, it offers some great activities including snorkelling, swimming, surfing and fishing.
 You can’t help but love the beaches here.

-Landmarks & Buildings
+Landmarks and Buildings

-They are so many such that I had to take some time to plan where to start and end my tour.
+They are so many that I had to take some time to plan where to start and end my tour.
 With the help of the resources on Hypermarket Holiday, I was able to make very careful choices going from one place to another.

 There really is something for everyone here and it’s worth spending a bit of time checking out these great local landmarks.

-But do take some time out of your schedule to discover the museums, the great many old buildings and of course, enjoy the local food.
+But do take some time out of your schedule to discover the museums and the many old buildings and, of course, enjoy the local food.
 It’s great!

 Written by Mike James